oneal2000/oneal2000.github.io/index.md

 - Our Paper [AutoPRE](https://arxiv.org/abs/2410.12265) has been accepted at AAAI 2026 Main Conference!
 After a long journey since June 2024, it’s finally accepted.
 Congratulations to Junjie!
 - Our Paper [RACE](https://arxiv.org/abs/2506.04832)  **has been selected for an Oral presentation at AAAI 2026**!
 Congratulations to Changyue!
 - Our Paper [EditCot](https://arxiv.org/abs/2412.17727) has been accepted at EMNLP 2025 Main Conference!
-After a long journey, it’s finally accepted.
-Congratulations to Changyue!
 - Our Paper [SDE](https://arxiv.org/abs/2506.19209) has been accepted at EMNLP 2025 Main Conference!
 Congratulations to Yichen!
 - Our **SIGIR 2025 tutorial** on [**Dynamic and Parametric RAG**](https://sites.google.com/view/sigir2025-tutorial-dprag/home-page)  has been accepted!
 More information at: https://sites.google.com/view/sigir2025-tutorial-dprag/home-page
 - Our Paper [DecKER](https://aclanthology.org/2025.findings-acl.1260/), has been accepted at Findings of ACL 2025!
 Congratulations to Changyue!